-Figure 6-10:
+Figure 6-10: Welcome adManager

-The

-Welcome

-screen

-of the

-adManager

-Wizard.

 4. Check that your name, address, and e-mail address are correct and click OK to continue.

 The Create Login Information screen of the adManager Account Creation Wizard appears (see Figure 6-11).

 If you click OK at any time and get an error message instead of moving to the next wizard screen, it means you forgot to fill in some information.
 Apologize profusely (or not), fill in the missing information, and click OK again.
 When you move on to the next screen, you've filled in all the information correctly.